 Unregulated child care

-Many families with parents in the labour force and no close family members who can provide child care use an unregulated arrangement, either in a family child care home (a caregiver's home) or in the child's own home.
-This means parents have sole responsibility for assessing the quality of the child care, managing the relationship with the care provider and are on their own in finding a new provider if the arrangement breaks down or ceases.
+Many households with both parents working outside the home and no other relatives living nearby who are able to provide child care make use of an unregulated child care arrangement.
+This can take place either in a family child care home (also known as a caregiver's home) or in the child's own residence.
+This means that parents are solely responsible for determining the level of quality provided by the child care, for maintaining their relationship with the care provider, and for locating a replacement provider on their own in the event that the current arrangement is terminated or otherwise fails.

 Guidelines for assessing quality in unregulated child care

 If you are looking for a child care arrangement that is not controlled by the government, it is in your best interest to educate yourself on the various aspects of high-quality child care, including health and safety considerations.
 The standards for regulated family child care in your province or territory can serve both as a point of comparison and as a beginning point.
 One approach to get started is to familiarise yourself with these requirements.

 Because there is no public control or monitoring, no support structure, and no training requirements, this method can provide some fundamental principles for evaluating unregulated home child care.